NextSDS Logo

 Inhalation

 Move the person to fresh air.
 Dust in throat and nasal passages should clear spontaneously.
+Contact a physician if irritation persists or later develops or if discomfort, coughing or other symptoms persist.

-Symptoms: irritation persists or later develops or if discomfort, coughing or other symptoms persist.
+Symptoms: Dust in throat and nasal passages.
 Repeated inhalation of dust of Common cements over a long period of time increases the risk of developing lung diseases.

 Skin contact

 For dry cement, remove and rinse abundantly with water.
 For wet cement, wash skin with plenty of water.
 Remove contaminated clothing, footwear, watches, etc. and clean thoroughly before re-using them.
+Seek medical treatment in all cases of irritation or burns.

-Symptoms: irritating effect on moist skin (due to sweat or humidity) after prolonged contact or may cause contact dermatitis after repeated contact.
+Symptoms: Irritating effect on moist skin (due to sweat or humidity) after prolonged contact or may cause contact dermatitis after repeated contact.
 Prolonged skin contact with wet cement or wet concrete may cause serious burns because they develop without pain being felt.

 Eye contact

 Do not rub eyes in order to avoid possible cornea damage as a result of mechanical stress.
 Remove contact lenses if any.
 Incline head to injured eye, open the eyelid(s) widely and flush eye(s) immediately by thoroughly rinsing with plenty of clean water for at least 20 minutes to remove all particles.
 Avoid flushing particles into uninjured eye.
 If possible, use isotonic water (0.9% NaCl).
+Contact a specialist of occupational medicine or an eye specialist.

-Symptoms: serious and potentially irreversible injuries.
+Symptoms: Serious and potentially irreversible injuries.

 Ingestion

 Do not induce vomiting.
 If the person is conscious, wash out mouth with water and give plenty of water to drink.
+Get immediate medical attention or contact the anti poison centre.

 Immediate Medical Attention